jasonkneen/MemEngine/README.md

 ## Customize New Memory

-Our library provides a great support to customize advanced memory models for developers.
-There are major three aspects to customize new methods.
+Our library provides support for developers to customize advanced memory models.
+There are major three aspects to customize new models.

 ### I. Customize Memory Functions

-Researchers may need to implement new functions in their method.
+Researchers may need to implement new functions in their models to extend existing ones for additional features.
 For example, they may extend *LLMJudge* to design a *BiasJudge* for poisoning detection.
 Here, we provide an example of *RandomJudge*:

 ```python
 from memengine.function import BaseJudge